miko53/jinjac/README.md

 - filters as statement
 - assignment in function argument
 - include
-- autoespacted
+- autoescape

 ### To improve

 - parameter management
-It should be preferable to improve search or use a index when multiple search are performed.
+It should be preferable to improve search or use a index when multiple searches are performed.